Professor Mihaela van der Schaar

 Professor Andres Floto

-Andres Floto is a Professor of Respiratory Biology at the University of Cambridge, a Wellcome Trust Senior Investigator, and Research Director of the Cambridge Centre for Lung Infection at Royal Papworth Hospital, Cambridge.
-Clinically, he specialises in the treatment of patients with Cystic Fibrosis (CF), non-CF bronchiectasis, and infections with nontuberculous mycobacteria.
+Andres Floto is a Professor of Respiratory Biology at the University of Cambridge, a Wellcome Trust Senior Investigator, and Director of the UK Cystic Fibrosis Innovation Hub.

 Dr Sarah Teichmann FMedSci FRS